Lumi-supercomputer/LUMI-training-materials/docs/Hackathon-20260518/schedule.md

     -   10:45: Coffee break

     -   12:00: End.
 A sandwich lunch will be offered.
 The room must be fully vacated by 14:00.

+In the evening, those who want to join for dinner meet outside Opera Metro Station](https://maps.app.goo.gl/EXPd5UPiAHJbXntS6).
+The time is to be agreed during the workshop day.